 “The Homebuilders therapist … responded by asking the mother if she wanted to start with the kitchen.
 After working together for an hour, the two women were able to talk about the out-of-control teenager who had set off the family’s difficulty.
 It was an unorthodox way of forging what the mental health professionals call a therapeutic alliance, but it worked!”

 Though they deal with two different points in the process, the mindset in the first example has dominated our approach to child welfare.
 So no one should be surprised that neither prevention nor foster care has worked too well.

 We can do a lot better.
 But even now, our wretched approach to prevention beats throwing more children into foster care.

 But even assuming results from this one study are typical, they tell us nothing.
-That’s because, , “child abuse” is such a broad, vague concept, so prone to whim, prejudice and agency practice patterns, that reporting and even substantiation are meaningless measures.
+That’s because, as Prof. Emily Keddell of New Zealand’s University of Otago explains, “child abuse” is such a broad, vague concept, so prone to whim, prejudice and agency practice patterns, that reporting and even substantiation are meaningless measures.
 If an infant’s poverty is confused with neglect and a few years later that child still is poor, it’s hardly a shock that the infant will be reported as “neglected” once again.

 The same CDN study found that 90 percent of reported cases receive no follow-up.
-That’s probably because .
-But even in so-called “substantiated” cases, it’s been that only 40 percent get any kind of follow-up.
+That’s probably because most of the reports were false.
+But even in so-called “substantiated” cases, it’s been estimated that only 40 percent get any kind of follow-up.